LockBall/floatfixlib_VHDL1993/README.md

 This repo is the edited ieee_proposed → floatfixlib
 place the folder in C:\intelFPGA_lite\22.1std\quartus\libraries\vhdl\ieee
-or your equivalent Quartus directory and that should be it.
+or your equivalent Quartus directory and
+use it in your VHDL
+    library floatfixlib;
+    use floatfixlib.fixed_pkg.all;
 ------------------------------------------------------------------------------------

 Explanation